 Both Lychee and Chitubox have paid Pro tiers.
 The question of whether to upgrade comes up early, usually because a new user hits the Lychee export limit or reads a forum thread arguing that Chitubox Pro is essential.

-The honest assessment: most miniature hobbyists printing for their own projects at a normal pace never need Pro on either slicer.
+The assessment: most miniature hobbyists printing for their own projects at a normal pace never need Pro on either slicer.

 The two scenarios where upgrading is genuinely worth thinking about: